reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 07-26-2022 11:54:58:197 Error [Backend] ERROR!
 ERROR!
 ```

-## Perform Admin Specific Operations using Multivariate Flags in LaunchDarkly
+## Performing Admin Operations with Feature Flags

-LaunchDarkly supports something named *“multivariate”* flag apart from the simple boolean, String or JSON values.
+LaunchDarkly supports something named *“multivariate”* flags apart from the simple boolean, String or JSON values.
 A multivariate feature flag could be a list of different strings, numbers or booleans.
-So let’s try defining few long-lived operational flag that would update our application feature dynamically.
+So let’s try defining few long-lived operational flags that would update our application feature dynamically.

-### Change Log Level Dynamically without Restarting the Server
+### Changing the Log Level Without Restarting the Server

 The first flag type we can start with is to use the same log-level concept that we saw earlier.
 In the above section, we just retrieved the log level flag and started our server.
-But if we need to change the log level, we might need to restart our server for the changes to get affected.
-Thus in this section, we would update our Logger class so that whenever we update the log level in LaunchDarkly UI, the code will dynamically switch the log level in the application.
+But if we need to change the log level, **we would need to restart our server for the changes to take effect**.
+Let's try to make the log level change dynamically without server restart.

-So first of all, we will define a multivariate which will define the following string variations:
+First of all, we will define a multivariate flag with the following string variations:

-* debug
+* `debug`
-* error
+* `error`
-* info
+* `info`
-* warn
+* `warn`

+In the LaunchDarkly UI, it looks like this:

 {{% image alt="Multivariate log-level" src="images/posts/nodejs-backend-launchdarkly/Log_Level_Variations.png" %}}

-Next we can define targeting values that would deliver one of the above defined multivariate strings.
+Next, we can define targeting values that would deliver one of the above defined multivariate strings:

 {{% image alt="Multivariate targeting rule" src="images/posts/nodejs-backend-launchdarkly/Targeting_Log_Level.png" %}}

+Note that we're not using targeting rules that target individual users, because our log level is a global feature flag that is independent of specific users.

-Now once we have our multivariate feature flag defined, we can start with our code.
-We will update our existing logger class with a new implementation that would read the log-level from the variation and print accordingly:
+Now that we have our multivariate feature flag defined, we update our existing logger class from above with a new implementation that reads the log level from the feature flag variation:

 ```javascript
 import chalk from 'chalk';